karmada-io/karmada/README.md

 ##### 2.2.
 Pull Mode: Installing karmada-agent in the member cluster

-The following script will install the `karamda-agent` to your member cluster, you need to specify the kubeconfig and the cluster context of the karmada control plane and member cluster.
+The following script will install the `karmada-agent` to your member cluster, you need to specify the kubeconfig and the cluster context of the karmada control plane and member cluster.
 ```
 hack/deploy-karmada-agent.sh <karmada_apiserver_kubeconfig> <karmada_apiserver_context_name> <member_cluster_kubeconfig> <member_cluster_context_name>
 ```